knhash/jekyllBear/index.md

 - Code highlighting

 Have a look around, this website is already themed with **jekyllBear**.
 If you like it, head over to the GitHub [repository](https://github.com/knhash/jekyllBear) for installation instructions.

+#### New: Life in Weeks Interactive Timeline

+- Visualize your life weeks, inspired by [Wait But Why](https://waitbutwhy.com/2014/05/life-weeks.html) and [Buster Benson](https://busterbenson.com/life-in-weeks/) and cycle through key events with up/down arrows.

+Try it on the [Life in Weeks](/life) page!